-Three Months Ended May 31, 2023 Results Compared to 2022
+Three Months Ended November 30, 2023 Results Compared to 2022

-For the three months ended May 31, 2023, total revenue increased as compared to 2022, primarily due to increased lot sale revenue due to Phase 2A having more activity in 2023 and Phase 2B starting, resulting in more revenue being recognized, and a nearly 300% increase in water sales to oil and gas operators.
-Our water and wastewater tap sales remained consistent period over period, which is indicative of the strong and steady home sales at Sky Ranch.
+For the three months ended November 30, 2023, total revenue increased as compared to 2022, primarily due to a significant increase in oil and gas drilling operations in our service area resulting in a substantial increase in commercial water sales.
+We also experienced increased lot sale revenue from multiple on-going Phases in 2023.
+Phase 2A had more activity in 2023 and we began construction on Phase 2B in 2023, resulting in more revenue being recognized.
+Our water and wastewater tap sales increased period over period.
 Lot sales are recognized using the percentage of completion method and due to increased construction activity in 2023 despite the increased challenges on the housing market and severe weather in our market, construction activities increased to provide additional lots to builders.
-We had a significant increase in oil and gas drilling operations in our service area resulting in a substantial increase in commercial water sales.

-For the three months ended May 31, 2023, total costs of revenue increased as compared to 2022, primarily due to higher costs in the land development segment as we continued developing Phases 2A and 2B of Sky Ranch, and higher costs related to the delivery of water to oil and gas operators.
-Costs of revenue for the water segment did not increase the same percentage as revenue, as the water sold to oil and gas operators is lower cost water resulting in higher profits than traditional domestic usage.
+For the three months ended November 30, 2023, total costs of revenue increased as compared to 2022, primarily due to higher costs in the land development segment as we continued developing Phases 2A and 2B of Sky Ranch, and higher costs related to the delivery of water to oil and gas operators.
+Costs of revenue for the water and wastewater segment did not increase in line with revenue because the water sold to oil and gas operators was lower cost water resulting in higher profits versus traditional domestic usage.